-293 Beacon was designed by architect Edgar C. Curtis and built in 1884 by Morton and Chesley as the home of cotton buyer Edward Gray and his wife, Elizabeth Gray (Story) Gray.
-They previously had lived at 225 Beacon.
-They also maintained a home in Newport.
-He is shown as the owner of 293 Beacon on the original building permit application, dated May 15, 1884.
+293 Beacon was designed by architect Edgar C. Curtis and built in 1884 by Morton and Chesley, carpenters (with Alonzo W. Folsom as superintendent), as the home of cotton buyer Edward Gray and his wife, Elizabeth Gray (Story) Gray.
+He is shown as the owner on the original building permit application, dated May 15, 1884.

 Edward Gray acquired the land for 293 Beacon on April 15, 1884, from dry goods merchant Eben Dyer Jordan, co-founder of Jordan, Marsh & Company.
 He and his wife, Julia M. (Clark) Jordan, lived at 46 Beacon.
 Eben D. Jordan had been conveyed the land one week earlier, on April 9, 1884, by the Commonwealth of Massachusetts.
 The land originally had been sold by the Commonwealth at its public sale on November 26, 1866, and Eben Jordan had been the successful bidder at that time.